carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-The pangenome.h5 file will be used as input and output for all subsequent analysis
+The pangenome.h5 file will be used as input and output for all subsequent analysis.

-Step 5
+### Step 5
 ===============================================
 **Gene clustering**